rajatdem/dndi-android/README.md

 ### Test the new components

-One may consider testing the new zirk to the framework.
+One may consider testing the new Zirk to the framework.
 One can refer to some androidtest files in the test directory.
-We illustrate the way how a zirk is tested.
+We illustrate the way how a Zirk is tested.

-Each testcase has its own context, so one has to initialize the bezirk middleware everytime.
+Each testcase has its own context, so one has to initialize the Bezirk Middleware everytime.
 Later, create an object used to notify the waiting main thread.
-The reason why we implement th testcase in this way is that bezirk requires time for initialization.
+The reason why we implement th testcase in this way is that Bezirk requires time for initialization.
 A TimerTask is required to have a slight delay before starting testing.
 After having this code structure, one can put the testing logics in the `run()` function overrided by the TimerTask.

 ```java
 @Test(timeout = 30000)